-6.5.2 Label Manager
+6.5.2 Label manager

-Each label space within an MPLS-TP Network Element (NE) is controlled by a label manager.
-The label manager is a location independent logical function.
+Each label space within an MPLS-TP network element (NE) is controlled by a single entity.
+This abstract entity is referred to as the label manager.
+The label manager is a location independent abstract component that is used to aid the description of the label allocation behaviour.